z/xonotic-radio-service/README.md

 # xonotic-radio-service

-Given a youtube video URL, the audio will be transcoded to ogg, packaged as a pk3 and an endpoint generated.
+Given a youtube video URL or an audio file URL, the audio will be transcoded to ogg, packaged as a pk3 and an endpoint generated.

 ## Setup